sxturndev/powercord-vc-reconnect/README.md

 # powercord-vc-reconnect
+Since Powercord has reached EOL, this repository is now archived.

 A powercord plugin that will attempt to disconnect/rejoin a voice chat if ping goes above a certain threshold.

 This plugin was created to solve a specific ping spike issue with Discord.
 When reconnecting, Discord will find a new route/new server as an attempt to fix massive ping spikes.